syedwahid/final-student-app-k8s-gitactions/README.md

-# Student Management System - Kubernetes & Jenkins CI/CD
+# Student Management System - Kubernetes & CI/CD pipelines using Jenkins, GitActions and GCP Cloud Native CICD

 ## Overview
 A full-stack student management application with CI/CD pipeline using Jenkins and Kubernetes.